ModelEngineering/advancing-biomedical-models/grading.md

 The homeworks will use the Antimony python library to model biological systems and python matplotlib to plot results.

-## Paper Presentation
+## Paper review

-Students will present one research paper on biomedical modeling.
+Students will present and review one research paper on biomedical modeling.

 ## Course Project